 About three or four years ago my friends started joining triathlons, and I decided to join as well.
 My sport is actually swimming, and then I transitioned to triathlon.
 I did relays at first.
 Eventually I got a running blade (a prosthetic leg used by below-the-knee amputees), trained, and then joined individual triathlons.

-What was it like making that shift from just swimming to biking and running as well?
+What was it like shifting from just swimming to biking and running as well?

 It was definitely a big change, but the real challenge was trying to run with a running blade.
 After the accident, what was left was just my stump so I lost a lot of power in my left leg.
 With biking also, there was the challenge of biking with just one leg and getting used to cycling with prosthetics on my left leg.